MicrosoftDocs/connected-spaces/articles/ase-connect.md

 ## Initial setups and checks

-1. Follow [the Windows Remote Management instructions](https://docs.microsoft.com/windows/win32/winrm/installation-and-configuration-for-windows-remote-management#quick-default-configuration) to install Windows Remote in your environment.
+1. Follow [the Windows Remote Management instructions](https://docs.microsoft.com/windows/win32/winrm/installation-and-configuration-for-windows-remote-management#quick-default-configuration) to install Windows Remote Management in your environment.

 2. Pull the following files from this storage account (will need to update as the account hasn’t been created yet):